Sailor Starlights: Sailor Star Maker

 Kou Taiki (大気 光, Taiki Kō), also known as Sailor Star Maker (セーラースターメイカー, Sērā Sutā Meikā), is the most intellectual and cool-headed of the trio.
 Her abilities rival that of Ami, though she considers Ami's romantic notions foolish.
 However, in the anime, Ami's appeal for her to see the good in dreaming does begin to have an effect.
 In combat with a phage, Star Maker is the first of the Starlights to willingly allow Sailor Moon to heal the monster rather than trying to kill it herself, because it had been a teacher who Ami respected.
 Later in the series, as she is beginning to lose hope in finding Princess Kakyuu, she visits a sick girl named Misa in the hospital.
 She shows Taiki a drawing of the Princess that she sees when she listens to the Three Lights' song, giving Taiki renewed hope.

 Like Yaten, Taiki believes that Seiya should stay away from Usagi after learning she is Sailor Moon, despite her wish, shared by Princess Kakyuu and the Sailor Guardians, for them to work together.
 However, her views on Usagi change for the better near the end of Sailor Stars.

 In the band, she has the role of background vocals, keyboards and composition.
 She also enjoys poetry and are part of the literature club at school.
 Taiki is meant to be a more-distant Setsuna Meioh.
-Her theme color is violet.

 In Japanese, Taiki is voiced by Narumi Tsunoda in the original series and by Saori Hayami in Cosmos.
 In English, she is voiced by Erika Harlacher in the Viz dub.
 In the musicals, Taiki has been portrayed by Hikari Ono, Akiko Nakayama and Riona Tatemichi.